graeme-winter/dials_tutorials/CCP4-BCA-2024/command-line-processing.md

  sigma m: 0.062834 degrees
 ```

-The `sigma m` value is the standard deviation of the reflecting range of reflections, which is sometimes called mosacicity.
+The `sigma m` value is the standard deviation of the reflecting range of reflections, which is sometimes (and inaccurately) called "mosaicity".
 It is good to check that this value is not too high.
 Here it is significantly less than 0.1°, so the sample seems very well behaved.

 After this step, `dials.integrate` will split the processing over as many processors as you have available, first modelling reflection profiles, and then performing the actual integration, using both summation integration and profile fitting methods.
 There are some summary tables at the end of the log file that are worth a glance, but really we don't have a good idea of the quality of the data set until we do scaling.